wenyaoxue/expensereportutils/journal-jun24.md

   * finished updating the select i think (wanted to try something fancier/more efficient but too complicated)
     * btw: this solves the same row different col or something unselects
   * for click to remove/add category: note will have to update summaries dict
+  * cannot figure out how to arrange zoomed cells so the intersection is actually on top
+    * looks like z-index doesn't work on table cells
 ## FUTURE FUTURE
 * break up transactions, split cost among multiple
 * still getting color problems